davidmoten/geo/README.md

 Bounding box searches using geohashing
 ---------------------------------------
-Some databases may either not support or suffer major performance degradation when large datasets are queried with multiple range conditions.
-For example a search for all ship reports within a time range and within a bounding box could be achieved with a range condition on time combined with a range condition on latitude combined with a range condition on longitude (*combined with* = logical AND).
-This type of query can perform badly on many database types, SQL and NoSQL.
+Some databases may either not support or suffer major performance degradation when large datasets are queried with inequality conditions on more than one variable.

+For example, a search for all ship reports within a time range and within a bounding box could be achieved with a range condition on time combined with a range condition on latitude combined with a range condition on longitude (*combined with* = logical AND).
+This type of query *can* perform badly on many database types, SQL and NoSQL.
 On Google App Engine Datastore for instance only one variable with inequality conditions is allowed per query.
 This is a sensible step to take to meet scalability guarantees.
+In short it avoids O(n&sup;2) performance.

 The bounding box query with a time range can be rewritten using geohashes so that only one variable is subject to a range condition: time.
 The method is: